Nick Fortes Player Props: Marlins vs. Phillies

 Nick Fortes At The Plate

-- Fortes has a home run and a walk while batting .143.
+- Fortes is batting .160 with a home run and a walk.

-- Fortes has gotten at least one hit twice this year in seven games, including one multi-hit game.
+- In three of eight games this year, Fortes has had at least one hit, including one game with multiple hits.

-- He has gone deep in one of seven games, and in 4.5% of his plate appearances.
+- He has hit a long ball in one of eight games, and in 3.8% of his plate appearances.

-- Fortes has driven in a run in one game this year, and it was more than one in that game.
+- Fortes has picked up an RBI in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.